 Web site usability reviews are like going to visit your dentist every six months for a checkup.
 Even if youre not experiencing any pain, theres always room for improvement.

 With web site usage, user habits change.
 Search engines are well aware of this.
+You may want to find a "Web Design Services Near Me" and have them help you perfect your site.
 They purposely track what you like the most and are curious why you click where you do.
 There are thousands of studies on human-computer-internet behavior where researchers look for usage patterns by groups of people or the affects of certain designs on our emotional state.

 Any web site can be touched up and polished, and its a good idea to do so.
 You may discover a broken or dead link; find spelling errors or find information that should be brought up to date.